May. 02, 2020

 Beauty sleep

 All these changes have a beneficial effect on our stem cells, also known as mother cells.
-Stem cells are the cells responsible for the cell production and cell renewal of our skin; new cells are created in the subcutaneous layer and then migrate to the skin surface where they peel off.
-The cell renewal process lasts a total of 28 days and mainly takes place while we are sleeping so getting enough and good quality sleep is crucial to cell renewal.
-This is because our brain produces growth hormone at night.
-This hormone is mainly produced during our childhood years because we are not fully grown yet but adults also need it.
-Growth hormone is responsible for repairing and growing the cells in our skin.
-Around 70% of this hormone is produced during sleep.
-Production takes place in peaks.
-Most of the hormone is produced at night, specifically about 2 to 3 hours after falling asleep.
+Stem cells are the cells responsible for the cell production and renewal of our skin; new cells are created in the lower skin layer and then migrate to the skin surface where they then flake off.
+The process of cell renewal takes a total of 28 days and mainly occurs when we sleep.
+Sufficient and good night's sleep is therefore crucial for cell renewal.
+That's because our brains produce growth hormone at night.
+This hormone is mainly produced during childhood because we still have to grow, but you still need this hormone in adulthood.
+The growth hormone ensures the repair and growth of the cells in our skin.
+About 70 percent of this hormone is produced during sleep.
+Production happens in peaks.
+The greatest production occurs at night, especially from 2 to 3 hours after falling asleep.

 sleep2.jpeg

-So while we are enjoying our well-deserved rest our body is hard at work.
-And it's necessary!
-Every day our skin is exposed to stress factors, UV rays, radiation, pollution , etc. During the day our body works hard to protect itself against these influences by producing antioxidants .
-At night these harmful factors are no longer present and the body no longer has to focus on defending itself against stress factors.
-This is the time when our body recovers and that includes our skin.
+So while we enjoy a well-deserved portion of doing nothing during the night, our body is running at full speed.
+And that is necessary!
+Our skin is exposed daily to stress factors, UV radiation, radiation, pollution , you name it.
+In an attempt to protect against this, our body is busy during the day with the production of antioxidants .
+At night these harmful factors disappear and the body no longer has to focus on defense against stress factors.
+This is when our body recovers , and so does our skin.

 Permeability of the skin at night

-'Our internal clock also regulates the barrier function of the skin.
-Our skin is more permeable at night .
-On the one hand this means that absorption by the skin of active substances improves while on the other hand this implies the skin loses more moisture at night.
-This opens perspectives for the dermal absorption of active substances.
-It is important to find the right balance between a product that not only contains active substances but also hydrates the skin.
-In short, all the more reason to invest in a night cream with high-quality ingredients.
-So which products should you use for an effective evening routine?
+'Our internal clock also regulates the skin's barrier function.
+At night our skin is more permeable .
+On the one hand this means that active substances are better absorbed by the skin, on the other hand it implies that the skin loses more moisture during the night .
+So that has its advantages for the absorption of active substances.
+It is important to find a good balance between a product that contains active substances and that moisturizes the skin well.
+In short: all the more reason to invest in a night cream with high-quality ingredients.
+Which products can you best use for a good evening ritual?

-To offset the pollutants encountered during the day it is essential to cleanse the skin thoroughly in the evening .
-This neutralizes the damage your skin has sustained in the course of the day and promotes the absorption of the active substances in your cream or serum.
-It is best to implement a mild two-step program : start by applying a mild oil or milky cleanser followed by a water-based cleanser .
+To prevent daytime pollution, it is important to clean well at night .
+This way you neutralize the damage your skin has suffered during the day and ensure that the active ingredients in your cream or serum are better absorbed.
+It is best to use a mild 2-step program for this: first a mild oily or milky cleanser followed by a water-based cleanser .
+Would you like to know more about this?

 2-in-1 cleanser